MOHMOBILE/exodus-updater/README.md

 this also has the large benefit of logging  the scripts output to `/root/logs`

-And yes, you should never run a script as root, but in this case it is nessesary due to the installation of a program.
+And yes, you should never run a script as root, but in this case it is nessesary due to the installation of the wallet.